 \subsection{Relevance of datasets}

-The datasets used in our work are selected based on their relevance to graph explainability tasks, allowing us to assess the effectiveness and robustness of our methods across a diverse set of graph structures and features.
-The chosen datasets span a variety of domains, including citation networks, text-attributed graphs, fake-news detection, and e-commerce, which reflect both real-world complexity and common challenges faced in explainability.
+The datasets used in our work are selected for their relevance to graph explainability tasks, enabling us to assess the effectiveness and robustness of our methods across a diverse set of graph structures and features.
+The chosen datasets span a variety of domains, including citation networks, text-attributed graphs, fake news detection, and e-commerce, and reflect both real-world complexity and common challenges in explainability.
 The characteristics of each dataset make them suitable for evaluating the performance of our explanation method.
 Table~\ref{tab:datasets} summarizes the key features of the datasets and explains their relevance.